ePrivacy and GPDR Cookie Consent by Cookie Consent How to add a wet room to your home

 Quick summary

-To add a wet room to your home, expect to spend between £6,000 and £12,000 for a typical bathroom, with costs influenced by size, design, and materials.
-The project requires professional installation, including waterproofing and tiling, and usually takes several days.
-It’s suitable for most homes, but check local restrictions if in a listed building.
+Adding a wet room to your home typically costs between £6,000 and £12,000 for a standard bathroom, with prices depending on size, location, and materials.
+The project usually takes several days and requires professional tanking and waterproofing—doing it yourself isn’t recommended.
+It’s suitable for most homes and often doesn’t need planning permission unless in a listed building.

 Forget the wet rooms you might have known as a kid, nowadays they’re taking over modern bathroom design, providing a space-saving and stylish feature for homes of all sizes to enjoy.